brodieaustin/poisoned-well-novel/poisoned-well.md

 "Just that we need to leave.
 Get on."

-They huddled undernearth blankets to disguise themselves since there was still a chance that Master Trent and his men were part of the melee overtaking the city.
+They huddled underneath blankets to disguise themselves since there was still a chance that Master Trent and his men were part of the melee overtaking the city.
 They could be seized and dispatched very easily in the chaos.
 Manan hoped that the beast wouldn't panic in the streets.
 But as usual it seemed very self possessed and calm.
 It bent his large shaggy head down low and drew the wagon along with it.

 Even though they were such an easy target, no one took notice of them, allowing them to reach the city gates without even a wayward glance.
 The gates were only guarded by a dead guard who had been gutted with a field knife and left to die.
 A few weapons lay on the ground indicating that the remaining guards had dropped their weapons and run.